 In this Sweden money transfer guide, we shall explore the different channels you can use to send money home, the factors you need to consider and the advantages you are likely to enjoy.
 This will help you make informed decisions on how to transfer your money next time you are sending home.

 There are multiple ways to easily send and receive money in Sweden but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Sweden.

 There are three main ways you can send money to Sweden.
 There is the bank to bank wire transfers, online money transfer services and agent-based cash transfer services.